If you know your partner is creeping, can you still call it cheating?

 I was presented with this question by my good friend Jessica Simien, and was asked to address it.I think ultimately the answer lies in the nature of the relationship that you and your partner have.

 First, it is my opinion that the couple should be responsible for defining their relationship and the rules that makes up their relationship.
-Not your friends, family members, social, or popular media, because at the end of the day, as and when all is said and done, you are only in a relationship/dating your partner, and not the abundance of opinions of others.
+Not your friends, family members, social, or popular media, because at the end of the day, when all is said and done, you are only in a relationship/dating your partner, and not the abundance of opinions of others.

 Secondly, until the rules of the relationship are clearly communicated and agreed upon by both partners, couples will continue to run into problems and/or DRAMA!
 So this begs the questions, are you in a serious, committed, monogamous relationship, are you just friends with benefits, are you causally dating, are you in an open relationship, etc?

 Once the type of relationship has been agreed on by BOTH partners, we can then address the original question: